jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "You're staring," he mumbled without opening his eyes.

+My face went hot.
 "You're still here."

 His eyes opened—gray-blue in the morning light, clear and calm.
+A small smile pulled at his mouth.
 "Where else would I be?"

 "I don't know."
 I traced the edge of his jaw with one finger, still half-convinced he might disappear.
-"I keep thinking I'll wake up and you'll have disappeared back into Robert's plan."
+His skin was rough with stubble, which was weirdly intimate.
+"I keep thinking I'll wake up and you'll have... like, disappeared back into Robert's plan or something."

 His hand caught mine, pressed it flat against his chest.
-I could feel his heartbeat, steady and strong.
+I could feel his heartbeat, steady and strong, and the warmth of him through his wrinkled shirt.
 "I'm legally free to stay exactly where I am."

 "For now.
 Until you have to go home and—" I stopped.
 "Wait.
-Where did you tell your mom you were?"
+Where did you even tell your mom you were?"

 "I texted her last night.
 After you fell asleep."
 He smiled slightly.
 "Told her I was with you, that I was safe, and that I'd see her this morning."

-"And she was okay with that?"
+"And she was, like... okay with that?"

 "She said, and I quote, 'You just got emancipated.
 I can't exactly ground you anymore.'"
 His smile widened.
 "Then she said 'Be respectful of Sophia's parents and make good choices.'"

 I laughed despite myself.
 "Did you make good choices?"

 "We fell asleep fully clothed talking about contract law and engineering programs.
-I think we made extremely boring choices."
+I think we made, like, extremely boring choices."

 "The most responsible almost-adults ever."

 "Terrifyingly responsible."
 He shifted slightly, propping himself up on one elbow.
+The movement made me aware of how close we were, how his face was only inches from mine.
+Morning-Ethan was doing things to my ability to think clearly.
 "What time is it?"

 I glanced at my phone on the nightstand.
 "6:47."

 "Your parents up?"

 "Probably.
 Dad's an early riser."
+Reality started seeping back in.
+My parents.
+Ethan staying over.
+The conversation we were definitely about to have.
+"Oh god."

 Ethan's expression shifted—not quite panic, but definite apprehension.
-"Are they going to kill me for staying over?"
+"Are they gonna, like... kill me for staying over?"

 "You really did get emancipated yesterday, right?
 You're a legal adult now?"

 "Technically."

 "Then they can't ground you either."
-I sat up, running fingers through my disaster of bed-head.
-"But we probably shouldn't test their patience.
+I sat up, immediately missing the warmth, running fingers through my disaster of bed-head.
+The morning-after awkwardness was hitting hard.
+We'd never done this before—woken up together, had to face parents together, existed in each other's space in daylight.
+"But we probably shouldn't, like, test their patience.
 Come on."

 We made my bed together in silence—a weirdly domestic moment that felt both strange and natural.
-Smoothing comforters, straightening pillows, erasing evidence of the night we'd spent just talking and existing in the same space.
+Smoothing comforters, straightening pillows, his hand accidentally brushing mine and both of us going still for a second before continuing.
+Erasing evidence of the night we'd spent just talking and existing in the same space.

 When we headed downstairs, my father was already in the kitchen with coffee and the newspaper.
 He looked up as we appeared, took in our rumpled clothes and awkward expressions, and said nothing for a long moment.

+My stomach dropped to somewhere around my knees.

 "Coffee?" he finally offered.

 "Please," Ethan said.
+His voice had that careful quality it got when he was trying very hard to be respectful.

 Dad poured two mugs, slid them across the counter, and returned to his paper.
 The silence stretched.
+I wrapped both hands around my mug even though it was too hot, just to have something to do.

 "Mr. Liu," Ethan started, "I want to—"

 "You stayed over after one of the most emotionally intense days of your life," Dad interrupted, not looking up from the sports section.
-"You're both fully clothed, you clearly didn't sleep much, and my daughter looks happy.
-I'm choosing to be calm about this."
+"You're both fully clothed, you clearly didn't sleep much, and my daughter looks happy."
+He finally looked at us over his reading glasses.
+"I'm choosing to be calm about this."

+The relief was almost physical.
+Ethan's shoulders dropped about two inches.

 "Dad—" I began.

-"But," he continued, finally looking at us over his reading glasses, "we need to talk about what happens next."
+"But," he continued, and there it was, "we need to talk about what happens next."

-Ethan nodded, fingers wrapped around his coffee mug.
+Ethan nodded, fingers wrapped around his coffee mug like it might anchor him.
 "Yes, sir."

 "Sit."

 We sat at the kitchen table like students called to the principal's office.
-My mother appeared with a plate of scrambled eggs and toast, kissed the top of my head, and gave Ethan a look I couldn't quite read before sitting down across from us.
+My mother appeared with a plate of scrambled eggs and toast, kissed the top of my head—which somehow made me want to cry—and gave Ethan a look I couldn't quite read before sitting down across from us.

 "Ethan," Dad said carefully, "I respect what you did yesterday.
 Taking legal control of your own life at seventeen takes courage."

 "Thank you, sir."

 "But emancipation means you're responsible for every decision now.
-Every consequence.
-There's no safety net."
+Every consequence."
+Dad's voice wasn't harsh, just... serious.
+Worried.
+"There's no safety net."

 "I know."

 "Do you?"
 Dad's tone wasn't harsh, just genuinely questioning.
-"Because $2.5 million dollars and MIT aren't the same as choosing between pizza toppings.
+"Because $2.5 million dollars and MIT aren't, like, choosing between pizza toppings.
 These are life-altering decisions, and you have—what—two weeks to make them?"

-Ethan's hand found mine under the table.
+Ethan's hand found mine under the table, squeezed tight.
 "June 1st deadline.
 Sixteen days."

 "Have you read the contract?"

 "I opened it last night.
-Around midnight, after Sophia fell asleep.
-I..."
-He paused, squeezed my hand.
-"I didn't get very far.
+Around midnight, after Sophia fell asleep."
+He paused, and I felt his hand tighten even more.
+"I...
+I didn't get very far.
 The numbers are... they're huge."

-Mom spoke for the first time.
+Mom spoke for the first time, her voice gentle but concerned.
 "What are you thinking about doing?"

 "I don't know yet."
 His voice was steady but honest.
+I could feel the slight tremor in his hand.
 "Three months ago, I knew exactly what I wanted.
 Or I thought I did.
 I wanted to play hockey at the highest level, go pro as soon as possible, make my father proud.
 The NHL offer was literally the dream."

 "And now?"
 Dad asked.

-"Now I'm not sure whose dream it was."
+"Now I'm not sure if it was even my dream."
 Ethan looked at me briefly, then back at my parents.
-"Sophia showed me there's more than one way to be excellent.
+"Sophia showed me there's, like... more than one way to be excellent.
 That being smart isn't something to hide or apologize for.
 That you can be good at multiple things and it doesn't make you less dedicated to any of them."

 "But?"
 Mom prompted gently.
+She had that look she got when she was holding back tears—eyes bright, jaw tight.

-"But $2.5 million dollars is generational money.
+"But $2.5 million dollars is... it's generational money.
 It's security for my mom, for my future, for—" He stopped.
-"It's real."
+"It's real.
+Like, actually real."

 "So is an MIT education," I said quietly.

 "So is not living your life for someone else," Dad added.
 "Even if that someone else is paying very well."

 My mother stood, refilled everyone's coffee.
+Her hands were shaking slightly.
 "Ethan, can I tell you something?
-Parent to almost-adult?"
+Parent to... almost-adult?"

 "Please."

+She sat back down, wrapped her hands around her own mug.
 "When I was twenty-two, I had two job offers.
 One was in Toronto with a major badminton organization—coaching, training, building a program.
 It paid well, it was exactly what I'd trained for, and everyone told me I'd be crazy not to take it."

 I blinked.
 I'd never heard this story.

-"The other offer was in Winnipeg," Mom continued, "with a smaller organization, less money, less prestige.
-But your father had just gotten a job here, and I had to choose between the career I'd planned and the relationship I'd found."
+"The other offer was in Winnipeg," Mom continued, her voice getting quieter, "with a smaller organization, less money, less prestige.
+But your father had just gotten a job here, and I had to...
+I had to choose between the career I'd planned and the relationship I'd found."

 "What did you do?"
 Ethan asked.

 "I chose Toronto."
-Mom smiled at Dad.
+Mom smiled at Dad, but it was sad.
 "Broke both our hearts.
 Took the prestigious job, told myself love would wait, that this was my one chance."

 "But you're here," I said.
 "In Winnipeg.
 Together."

 "I quit after eight months."
-Mom sat back down.
+Mom's voice cracked slightly.
 "The job was everything I wanted on paper.
 But I was miserable.
-I'd chosen resume over reality, and it felt wrong every single day."
+I'd chosen resume over reality, and it felt wrong every single day.
+I cried myself to sleep.
+I called your father drunk at 2 AM multiple times.
+I was...
+I was so unhappy."

-"You regretted it," Ethan said.
+"You regretted it," Ethan said softly.

 "I learned from it," Mom corrected.
 "I learned that the right choice isn't always the obvious one.
-That sometimes the path that looks less impressive is actually more honest."
+That sometimes the path that looks less impressive is actually more honest to who you are."

 Dad reached across and took her hand.
 "She showed up at my apartment in February with two suitcases and a job offer from the Winnipeg club that paid about half what Toronto did."

-"Best decision I ever made," Mom said.
+"Best decision I ever made."
+Mom was definitely crying now, but smiling through it.
 "Not because the relationship was more important than my career, but because I finally chose what I actually wanted instead of what looked good to everyone else."

 Ethan was quiet for a long moment.
+I could see him processing, turning it over.
 "You think I should choose MIT."

 "I think you should choose honestly," Mom said.
 "If the NHL is what you genuinely want—not what Robert wants, not what looks impressive, but what feels right when you're quiet and honest with yourself—then take it.
-But if you're choosing it because you're afraid to disappoint people or because the money seems too good to refuse, you'll regret it."
+But if you're choosing it because you're afraid to disappoint people or because the money seems too good to refuse, you'll regret it.
+And that regret... it's heavy, honey.
+It stays with you."

 "How do I know the difference?"

 "You ask yourself which choice you're making because you want to, and which choice you're making because you're afraid," Dad said.
-"Fear is a terrible decision-maker."
+"Fear is a terrible decision-maker.
+But it's also really loud."

 My phone buzzed on the table.
 Then Ethan's.
-Then his again.
+Then his again, rapid-fire.

 He glanced at the screen and went pale.
+Actually pale, like the blood drained from his face.
 "Forty-seven missed calls."

 "From?"
 I asked, though I already knew.

 "Robert.
 Caroline.
 Detroit scout.
 My lawyer."
-He scrolled through voicemails, his expression darkening with each one.
+He scrolled through voicemails, his expression darkening with each one, jaw getting tighter.
 "My father is... he's furious."

 "Is he threatening you?"
 Dad asked sharply.

 "No. Just... disappointed.
 Loudly disappointed."
-Ethan set his phone down carefully.
+Ethan set his phone down carefully, like it might explode.
 "He wants to meet.
 Says we need to discuss my 'impulsive decision' before I 'throw away my future.'"

 "Are you going to meet him?"

 "My lawyer says I should.
 In a public place, on my terms, with clear boundaries."
-He looked exhausted again, the peace from earlier dissolving.
-"I probably should.
-Clear the air.
+He looked exhausted again, the peace from earlier dissolving like it had never existed.
+"I probably should, right?
+Like, clear the air.
 Hear him out."

 "You don't owe him anything," I said.

 "I know.
 But he's still my father."
-Ethan rubbed his eyes.
-"This is going to be the rest of my life, isn't it?
-Every decision, every choice, he's going to have an opinion.
-Even when he has no legal right to control me."
+Ethan rubbed his eyes with the heels of his hands.
+"This is gonna be the rest of my life, isn't it?
+Every decision, every choice, he's gonna have an opinion.
+Even when he has no legal right to control me, he's just... he's gonna be there."

-"Not if you don't let him," Mom said.
+"Not if you don't let him," Mom said firmly.
 "Emancipation gave you legal freedom.
 Now you have to claim emotional freedom.
-That's harder."
+That's harder.
+That's the work."

 Dad stood up, collected dishes.
 "Ethan, you're welcome to stay here as long as you need.
 But you should probably call your mother.
 Let her know you're okay."